danhahn/html-class/contents/lessons/lesson-3/css.md

 cm|centimeter
 mm|millimeter
-em|one em is equal to the font size of the current element ex|one ex is the x-height of a font, the x-height is usually about half the font-size pt|point (1 pt is the same as 1/72 inch) pc|pica (1 pc is the same as 12 points) px|pixels (a dot on the computer screen)
+em|one em is equal to the font size of the current element pt|point (1 pt is the same as 1/72 inch) pc|pica (1 pc is the same as 12 points) px|pixels (a dot on the computer screen)